Introduction to the Structure of the Three Graded Levels of Motivation

 It can be quite helpful to look at the three scopes of “Real Thing” lam-rim in terms of the four noble truths.
 Here, true suffering would be the suffering of the worse rebirth states.
 There are three types of true suffering.
 The first is the suffering of suffering, that is, general unhappiness.
 This unhappiness can accompany any sensory cognition such as seeing, hearing, or feeling pain; or, it can accompany a mental state.
 In the context of the initial lam-rim scope, however, this large encompassing suffering of suffering is exemplified by the suffering of the lower states.
 The cause of the suffering of such rebirths is acting destructively, and the true stopping of it would be to never again have worse rebirths, but only have better rebirths.
 The true pathway that leads to this is refuge, or putting a safe direction in our life.
 In addition, the pathway mind would be to follow the Dharma teachings and the actual examples of Buddha and the arya Sangha in avoiding destructive behavior.

 This integrates the initial scope with the four noble truths.
 We study and learn that the true cause of disturbing emotions and compulsive destructive behavior is the unawareness of the laws of karma – behavioral cause and effect – underlying it.
-Understanding that, we exercise self-control when we feel like acting under the influence or anger, greed, or whatever, and don’t act it out.
+Understanding that, we exercise self-control when we feel like acting under the influence of anger, greed, or whatever, and don’t act it out.
 For example, I might still get angry with someone, but I’ll shut my mouth and not yell or say something nasty, because I understand that if I do, it’ll just cause further unhappiness and problems.

 This is a deeper understanding of the initial scope than the Dharma-Lite version.

 Next we have the intermediate scope, which deals with the second two types of suffering that Buddha pointed out.
 The suffering of change is about our ordinary type of happiness that, like unhappiness, also accompanies either sense perception or a mental state.
 It’s a problem because it never lasts and is never really satisfying.
-It changes into unhappiness and we never when this will happen.
+It changes into unhappiness and we never know when this will happen.
 A simple example is when we’re eating our favorite food.
 If this were truly happiness, then the more we ate, the happier we would become.
 But obviously, once we reach a certain point, the more we eat just makes us sick and unhappy.

-More important is the third type of true suffering presented on the intermediate scope, which we call “the all-encompassing affecting suffering.”
+More important is the third type of true suffering presented on the intermediate scope, which we call “all-pervasively affecting suffering.”
 It’s a bit of an awkward expression in English, but it refers to every moment of our existence, affecting everything we experience, and it actually brings on the first two types of suffering.

-This all-encompassing suffering actually points to the uncontrollably recurring aggregate factors of our experience – our five aggregates in each moment of our experience.
+This all-pervasively affecting suffering actually points to the uncontrollably recurring aggregate factors of our experience – our five aggregates in each moment of our experience.
 Simply put, it’s talking about our body and mind, and all the various, constantly changing mental factors and so on that make up each moment of our experience.
 Their continuity goes on from moment to moment, not just in this lifetime, but also throughout all lifetimes.
 They come from our disturbing emotions and the karma built up by acting upon them.
 Our minds continue to contain more disturbing emotions and karma, which themselves perpetuate even more moments of our so-called “tainted aggregates.”

 These aggregate factors – our body and mind – form the basis and context within which we experience the first two types of suffering: unhappiness and ordinary happiness.
 What we feel each moment goes up and down all the time, constantly fluctuating between happiness and unhappiness.
 It recurs and obviously we never have certainty that we’re going to feel happy or unhappy in the next moments.
 That’s true suffering on the intermediate level.

 As mentioned, the cause of this is disturbing emotions and the karma built up by them, and on a deeper level, the true cause is our unawareness of how we exist, how others exist, and how everything exists.
 This is often translated as “ignorance” but I don’t like this term because it implies that we’re somehow stupid.
 There are two interpretations of what the word means.
 We are unaware either in the sense that we simply don’t know how we exist, or we understand it in a reverse way, but it certainly doesn’t mean that we’re stupid.
-It is the true case of our uncontrollably recurring rebirth, our “samsara.”
+It is the true cause of our uncontrollably recurring rebirth, our “samsara.”
 This is precisely what samsara means.
 The true stopping of it would be liberation and the true pathway to that would be the three higher trainings in higher ethical discipline, higher concentration, and higher discriminating awareness.

 That’s the intermediate scope presented within the structure of the four noble truths.